 With a virtual phone number, it’s easy to heatmap success in various markets.
 For example, if callers dial your number in the 515 area code more often, this is an indicator that your campaign may have more Des Moines callers.
 Maybe the campaign in that city could transfer well into another area to increase sales.

 Whether you’re seeking out a toll-free or a local number, most providers get you set up with a virtual phone number during the signup process.
 Typically, they charge per phone line, per month and port over old numbers to their service.
-Vanity, toll-free, and local numbers are all available through virtual phone number providers.
+Vanity, toll-free, and local numbers are all available through virtual phone providers.

 While there are services that offer free virtual phone numbers, they won’t offer the options of unlimited calling or the ability to connect to multiple users.
 When you want customer calls routed to the right place without restrictions, a subscription service is the way to go.